 You’ll pay a little bit more but we guarantee it will be worth it, and you will be happy with your brake replacement service.

-“Why Is Your Brake Replacement So Much More Expensive Than Other Brake Shops?”
+“Why Is Your Brake Service More Expensive Than Other Shops?”

 This is a question we receive all the time, and the answer is simple.
 We are not more expensive when comparing apples to apples.